Lowesby

 Lowesby is a small parish and township situated in the district of Harborough in Leicestershire.
 It is 8 miles east of the county capital, Leicester, and 90 miles north of London.

 Geography

-Lowesby parish is located 500 metres above sea level in a relatively hilly region.
+Lowesby parish is located 500 feet (150 metres) above sea level in a relatively hilly region.
 Other than Queniborough brook there are no other sites of topographic interest in Lowesby, partially due to the intensive farming in the area.
 Local farming may have been influenced by the geology of the area which is predominantly Lower Jurassic Mudstones and minor carbonates.
 Lowesby Hall was first owned by Richard Wallaston from the mid 17th century and remained in his family until Anne Wallaston married into the Fowke family, in whose hands the Hall remained well into the 20th century.
 It is now under private ownership.

 Governance

 The Rutland and Melton District, which includes Lowesby, is represented by Alicia Kearns (Conservative), who has held the seat since 2019.
 The councillor for Harborough is Michael Rook (Conservative), who was elected in May 2007.
 The county councillor for Lowesby is Simon Galton (Liberal Democrat).